A Classification of Configuration Spaces of Planar Robot Arms with Application to a Continuous Inverse Kinematics Problem: Introduction and Related Work

 \subsection{Organization of the Paper}

 We start with some well-known results and simple observations in Section~\ref{sec:preliminaries}.
-Following this, the main contribution of the paper is organized into two sections: Section~\ref{IK-alg} describes a general continuous inverse kinematics map that involves choice of certain parameters, and in Section~\ref{sec:sampling-main} we describe how to choose the said parameters for designing the IK pairs with the desired property (one unique configuration per connected component of the constrained configuration space).

-The main theoretical contribution of the paper is Proposition~\ref{prop:sys-paths}, where we classify the possible types of paths that a system can take through the vital critical points as the base length is decreased continuously.
+Following this, the main content of the paper is organized into two sections: \emph{i.} Section~\ref{IK-alg} describes a general continuous inverse kinematics map that involves choice of certain parameters, and, \emph{ii.} the main contributions of the paper appear in Section~\ref{sec:sampling-main}, where we describe how to choose the said parameters for designing the IK pairs with the desired property (one unique configuration per connected component of the constrained configuration space).
+The later is made possible by the main theoretical contribution of the paper -- the classification result of Proposition~\ref{prop:sys-paths} -- where we identify the possible types of paths that a system can take through the \emph{vital critical values} of the base-length function.
 The main technical contribution of the paper is summarized in Proposition~\ref{prop:complete-IK}.